fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 Cannot read properties of null (reading 'map')
 ```

-The variable _notesToShow_ is first assigned the value of the state _notes_ and then the code tries to call method _map_ to an nonexisting object, that is, to _null_.
+The variable _notesToShow_ is first assigned the value of the state _notes_ and then the code tries to call method _map_ to a nonexisting object, that is, to _null_.

 What is the reason for that?